 - interest in researching and developing systems and applications, as well as programming

 - excellent language skills/ a linguistically precise and correct expression

 - interest in the complexity of natural languages and their analysis

 The M.Sc.
-Computational Linguistics is ideal for students with a background in Computer Science and Linguistics who want to study in an interdisciplinary, innovative environment.
+Computational Linguistics is ideal for students with a background in Computer Science and/or Linguistics who want to study in an interdisciplinary, innovative environment.

 Students can focus on one of the following areas by choosing specific elective courses:

-With an M.Sc. in Computational Linguistics, students are prepared for advanced academic or industrial research and development in Computational Linguistics and Natural Language Processing, or for working in companies involved with speech and language technologies.
+A Master’s degree in Computational Linguistics, prepares graduates for advanced academic or industrial research and development in the fields of Computational Linguistics and Natural Language Processing.
+Thanks to our international orientation and to our connections with the industry, they find employment at renowned institutions and companies in Germany or other parts of the world involved with speech and language technologies.

-Typical fields of work include speech processing, automatic generation and analysis of texts, machine translation, electronic dictionaries, search technology, (social) media monitoring, or dialogue systems.
-Students with an M.Sc. in Computational Linguistics from Stuttgart work in renowned organizations not only in Germany, but also all over the world.
+Typical fields include speech processing, automatic generation and analysis of texts, machine translation, electronic dictionaries, search technology, (social) media monitoring, or dialogue systems for e.g. (artificially intelligent) robots or chatbots, for our smartphones, for cars or for (smart) homes.

 Studying abroad: what opportunities does my study program offer?